Ford is in the late stages of on-road tests for a new generation of the Escape, or Kuga if you're reading this in Europe.

 2020 Ford Focus Active

-Underpinning the new Escape is Ford's new platform for compact cars that debuted in the latest Focus.
+Underpinning the new Escape is a new platform for small cars that debuted in the latest Fiesta, another Ford that isn't U.S.-bound.
 It's a modular design that ups rigidity and torsion compared to the platform it replaces.

-It's too early to talk specifics but we can expect the standard powertrain to be a turbocharged inline-4 mated to an 8-speed automatic and front-wheel drive in the United States.
+It's too early to talk specifics but we can expect the standard powertrain to be a turbocharged inline-4, mated to an 8-speed automatic and front-wheel drive.
 All-wheel drive will be available.

 2020 Ford Escape (Kuga) spy shots - Image via S. Baldauf/SB-Medien

-Speaking of the launch, the new Escape is expected to be revealed late this year, meaning we could see it introduced for the 2020 model year.
+Speaking of the launch, the new Escape is expected to be revealed in the first half of 2019, meaning we could see it introduced for the 2020 model year.
 Production for the U.S. should take place at Ford's plant in Louisville, Kentucky, where the current Escape is built.

-The new Escape will be a pivotal model as the only other Ford vehicle in the compact class will be a Focus Active soft-roader (shown above).
-Recall, the Blue Oval has decided to do away with almost all of its passenger car models in North America.
+The new Escape will be a pivotal model as it will be Ford's sole volume option in the compact segment, now that the Focus has been canceled.
+Recall, the Blue Oval has decided to do away with all of its passenger car models in the U.S. bar the Mustang.